 SOIL SAMPLING COST-SHARE PROGRAM

-This program is available to any Missaukee County landowner that would like to know and understand the make-up of their soil.
+This program is available to any private Missaukee County landowner that would like to know and understand the make-up of their soil.
 Whether you are a commercial farmer or home gardener, you can take advantage of this

 Why test your soil?

 - Choose the correct fertilizers and give your plants only the nutrients they really need

 - Helps avoid excessive fertilizer use, saving you time and money

 Download the Soil Sampling Guide here: Soil Sample Booklet 2020

 Have questions?
 Contact Jodi DeHate, MAEAP Technician at 231.839.7193 or firstname.lastname@example.org.